Disney California Adventure Food & Wine Festival

 The Disney California Adventure Food & Wine Festival is a food and drink festival that takes place each spring in Disney California Adventure in the Disneyland Resort in Anaheim, California.
 The festival includes a number of themed kiosks, each featuring food and beverages from a particular aspect of California cuisine.
 Other offerings include wine and beer tastings, seminars, and cooking demonstrations.
 This event was inspired by the similar but much larger Epcot International Food & Wine Festival.
-This festival was held annually from 2006 through 2010, and was cancelled in 2011 when Disney California Adventure began a period of major construction.
-The event returned in the spring of 2016.
-In 2020, the festival ended abruptly amid the COVID-19 pandemic.

 History

-The festival took place annually from 2006 through 2010, and then went on hiatus when the park went under major construction.
-The festival returned in the spring of 2016.
+The festival has been held annually beginning in 2006, excepting the years 2011-2015 when Disney California Adventure underwent a period of major construction and 2021 amid the COVID-19 pandemic induced closure of the park.
+The festival was shortened to only two weeks in 2020, also as a result of the pandemic.

 2006

-The inaugural event featured two food service kiosks with 12 food offerings, each offering wine pairings and beer samples as well.
+The inaugural event featured two food service locations, the Bountiful Valley Farmers Market and Lucky Fortune Cookery, with 12 food offerings, each offering wine pairings and beer samples.
 The Golden Vine Winery patio hosted culinary demonstrations, wine, beer, and spirits seminars, guest sommelier education, a wine shop, and event merchandise shop.

-The festival marketplaces included Bountiful Valley Farmers Market and Lucky Fortune Cookery.